chunnienc/torch-jax-adapter/README.md

 - Run PyTorch models on XLA CPU/GPU/TPU, without any modifications.
 - Export PyTorch models to StableHLO/TF/TFLite (through PT2E).

+This project is independent to existing PyTorch/XLA code base.
+It can be viewed as a parallel stack or alternative solution to the PyTorch/XLA today.

 ## Action Items

 ### Initialization